aws-samples/aws-modernization-with-circleci/content/050_module_1/54_setup_security_scan.md

 weight: 14
 ---

-Next, we will add some DevSecOps to our pipeline by implementing OSS vulnerability scanning with FOSSA.
+Next, we will add some DevSecOps to our pipeline by implementing OSS vulnerability scanning.
+We will be leveraging a tool called FOSSA which allows teams to continuously scan their repos for vulnarable dependencies and artifacts.

 ## Step 1 &mdash; Setup environment variables